rAzoR8/SpvGenTwo/README.md

     `--export target name --vars` same as `--e`. `--vars` is optional
 * `--i target name` import a _target_ symbol (by ID or OpName) with _name_ and LinkageType::Import decoration. `--vars` is only applicable for `--e`.
     * `--import target name` same as `--i`

+#### Flags:
+    --ImportMissingTypes or --types
+    --ImportMissingConstants or --constants
+    --ImportReferencedDecorations or --refdecos
+    --ImportReferencedNames or --refnames
+    --ImportReferencedFunctions or --reffuncs
+    --ImportReferencedVariables or --refvars
+    --RemoveLinkageCapability or --rmcap
+    --AutoAddRequiredCapabilitiesAndExtensions or --addcaps
+    --UpdateEntryPointGlobalVarInterface or --variface
+    --CopyOpSourceStringInstructions or --srcstrings
+    --CopyOpLineInstructions or --lines
+    --CopyOpModuleProcessedInstructions or --processed

 # Documentation